 A copy of this policy may be provided to any client upon request and is available on our website at www.TitleTeamFL.com.

 What is non-public personal information (NPI)?

-NPI includes information about an identifiable individual which is otherwise not available to the general public.
-This may include an individual’s name, home address and phone number, age, sex, marital or family status, social security number, financial information, account numbers, educational history and driver’s licenses.
+NPI may include information about an identifiable individual which is otherwise not available to the public.
+This may include an individual’s name, home address, phone number, age, sex, marital status, social security number, financial information, account numbers, educational history and driver’s licenses.

 What NPI do we collect?

-In the normal course of providing title insurance services, we may collect certain NPI about our clients, provided to us by our clients or with their consent including but not limited to:
+In the normal course of providing title insurance services, we may collect certain consumer NPI, provided to us by our clients or with their consent including but not limited to:

 - Social security numbers